-Term 1 Term Pace Cumulative Pace

-9 hours completed 75% 9/12=75%

-4.2

-12 hours attempted

-Term 2 Term Pace Cumulative Pace 6 hours completed 50% 15/24=62.5%
+Cumulative Pace

-12 hours attempted

-Term 3 Term Pace Cumulative Pace 12 hours completed 100% 27/36=75%
+9 hours completed 12 hours attempted 75% 9/12=75% Term 2 6 hours completed 12 hours attempted Term Pace 50% Cumulative Pace 15/24=62.5% Term 3 12 hours completed 12 hours attempted Term Pace 100% Cumulative Pace 27/36=75%

-12 hours attempted
+Term Pace

 If a student withdraws during the first three weeks of the term, those classes are not considered as credit hours attempted.
 All courses withdrawn from the fourth week of the term to the end will be counted as credit hours attempted.
 Incomplete grades are considered credit hours attempted.